cosmos/cosmos-sdk/docs/spec/governance/transactions.md

       throw

-    if  (proposal.CurrentStatus == ProposalStatusActive)
+    if  (proposal.CurrentStatus == ProposalStatusActive && len(stakeKeeper.GetDelegations(sender)) > 0)

-        // Sender can vote
+        // Sender can vote if
+        // Proposal is active
+        // Sender has some bonds

         store(Governance, <txGovVote.ProposalID|'addresses'|sender>, txGovVote.Vote)   // Voters can vote multiple times.
 Re-voting overrides previous vote.
 This is ok because tallying is done once at the end.